Notarial Services for Individuals

 It is sometimes a requirement when undertaking a notarial act that a direct notarial certificate is included, which accompanies the legal documentation to confirm the validity and authenticity of an act or a transaction.
 This certificate is dated and signed by me, and my personal seal is embossed and my stamp is affixed.

-The direct notarial certificate demonstrates to a recipient in a foreign jurisdiction that a notary public has verified the capacity and identity of the signatory.
-The purpose of the certificate is to provide authentication in the form of documentary evidence to the recipient in a foreign jurisdiction.
+The certificate demonstrates to a recipient in a foreign jurisdiction that a notary public has verified the capacity and identity of the signatory.
+The purpose is to provide authentication in the form of documentary evidence to the recipient in a foreign jurisdiction.

 If you are intending to sell, or wish to purchase, a property overseas you may require a representative in the foreign jurisdiction, where the property is located, to assist you with the sale or purchase.
 In such circumstances a power of attorney would be required.